What To Prepare For Daily Meals Before You Get Into Labour

 Likewise, fruits are a good source of quick energy as they contain natural sugar.
 Out of all sorts of fruits, bananas are known as the best pre-labour fruits.
 Banana helps with hyaluronic acid production which is essential for the cervix ripening.
 You can also make them into smoothies if you want!
 However, try to avoid consuming citrus fruit to reduce the uncomfortable feeling if you vomit during labour.

-Your daily meal before you get into labour can be awesome too!
+Basically, your daily meals before you get into labour can be awesome too!
 You can have a different mix-and-match of the beneficial foods so you would less likely to feel bored towards your daily meal.
 After the labor and delivery, it’s time for your confinement meal.
 Delicious dishes like green papaya soup and vinegar pork trotter are waiting for you!
 Keep yourself fresh and nourished so your baby does too!